SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

             ...
         ```

-        You can read more about skipping tests [here](https://docs.pytest.org/en/latest/how-to/skipping.html)
+        You can read more about skipping tests [in the pytest skipping documentation](https://docs.pytest.org/en/latest/how-to/skipping.html)

 5. After writing the different tests, make sure that they are passing locally.